Reduplication: Copying direction

 A reduplicant can copy from either the left edge of a word (left-to-right copying) or from the right edge (right-to-left copying).
 There is a tendency for prefixing reduplicants to copy left-to-right and for suffixing reduplicants to copy right-to-left:

 Initial L → R copying in Oykangand Kunjen (a Pama–Nyungan language of Australia):

 Final R → L copying in Sirionó:

 Copying from the other direction is possible although less common:

 Initial R → L copying in Tillamook:

 Final L → R copying in Chukchi:

 Internal reduplication can also involve copying the beginning or end of the base.
 In Quileute, the first consonant of the base is copied and inserted after the first vowel of the base.

 Internal L → R copying in Quileute:

 In Temiar, the last consonant of the root is copied and inserted before the medial consonant of the root.

 Internal R → L copying in Temiar (an Austroasiatic language of Malaysia):

 A rare type of reduplication is found in Semai (an Austroasiatic language of Malaysia).
 "Expressive minor reduplication" is formed with an initial reduplicant that copies the first and last segment of the base:

-Reduplication and other morphological processes
+With other morphological processes

-All of the examples above consist of only reduplication.
-However, reduplication often occurs with other phonological and morphological process, such as vowel alternation, deletion, affixation of non-reduplicating material, etc.
+All the examples above consist of only reduplication, which also often occurs with other phonological and morphological processes, such as vowel alternation, deletion and affixation of non-reduplicating material.

 For instance, in Tz'utujil a new '-ish' adjective form is derived from other words by suffixing the reduplicated first consonant of the base followed by the segment [oχ].
 This can be written succinctly as -Coχ.
 Below are some examples: